 - Seam ripper.

-This 4 in 1 tool is made of smooth wood it’s simple and beautiful.
+This 4-in-1 tool is made of smooth wood it’s simple and beautiful.

-The Alex Anderson 4 in 1 tool has it all.
+The Alex Anderson 4-in-1 tool

 This tool has an ergonomic grip as well.
 The middle part of the handle is square cut, but the edges remain smooth so it doesn’t hurt your hands to have to hold it for a prolonged period of time.
 Say ripping out?

-- Self healing mat.
+- Self-healing mat.
 This just means that when you use your rotary cutter to cut your fabric, the mat isn’t left with deep grooves that inevitably your rotary blade will find in the future with ease.
 These mats heal themselves so the groove lines aren’t noticeable.

 - Longevity.
 These mats have lasted me much longer than any of my other cutting mats.

 - Size availability.
 These mats come in quite a variety of sizes.

 - Functionality.
 My 12-inch by 12-inch rotating cutting mat makes cutting small quilt squares far less painful.
 No more lifting the fabric to make another cut.
 Spin the cutting mat (like a lazy Susan), and make your next cut.